 How do you create your own business?
 One step at a time is always best.
 If we’re talking about a business you’ll have in retirement, the process will be even easier.
 Since you probably have years before you retire, you can start a business now as a hobby business and grow it over the years just as you would a retirement portfolio.

-Have you considered starting a “retirement business”?
-Do you agree that this could be a viable option for people who have inadequate retirement savings?
+Have you considered creating a “retirement business income”?
+Do you agree that this could be a viable option for people who have inadequate retirement savings or income?